benjivm/slack-house/README.md

 - PHP 7+
 - [Composer](https://getcomposer.org/)
+- Plex Pass (if you want Plex webhooks)

 The only endpoint that must be accessible outside your private network is `/webhook/*` so that IFTTT and Plex can interact with the app.

 - Create an [Apache](https://httpd.apache.org/docs/2.4/vhosts/examples.html) or [Nginx](https://www.nginx.com/resources/wiki/start/topics/examples/full/) host file for the app (**important**: the document root should be `/public`)
 - Clone or download the repo to the appropriate directory you setup in the previous step (again, ensure the `/public` directory is your document root)
 - Install dependencies: `composer install --no-dev`
-- Create an `.env` file: `cp .env.example .env`
+- Create an `.env` file: `cp .env.example .env` and edit the contents with your desired configuration
-- Run migrations and seed the db: `./vendor/bin/phinx migrate;./vendor/bin/phinx seed:run`
+- Now generate your unique configuration file by executing `php slack config:generate` from a terminal. **Note**: The config file is regenerated every time the `slack config:generate` command is called, so do not  edit it directly.
+Instead, edit the `.env` file and then run the command to save your changes to `config/slackhouse.php`.

 # Usage

-This app interacts with the following products: Plex, LIFX, Harmony, and IFTTT.
-But it should be trivial to integrate any other products so long as they provide an HTTP API or IFTTT can interact with them.
+This app interacts primarily with LIFX and Plex, but, in my configuration, through IFTTT webhooks it also sends commands to Harmony, Shield TV, and TP Link smart plugs.
+It should be trivial to integrate any other products so long as they provide an HTTP API or IFTTT can interact with them.

-First set your configuration options in `.env`, and then run the following command to generate the config file:

-`php slack config:generate`

-**Note**: The config file is rewritten entirely every time the `config:generate` command is called, so do not ever edit this file directly.
-Instead, edit the `.env` file and then run the command to save your changes to `/config/slackhouse.php`.
+[Monolog](https://github.com/Seldaek/monolog) messages are sent to my Discord server, but there are [many other ways](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#handlers) to catch them.

+There are only two endpoints: `/webhook/plex` and `/webhook/ifttt`, see the `routes/routes.php` file.
+Both endpoints have their own middleware to handle requests, see `app/Middleware`.

-Plex players that are allowed to trigger events are verified by `UUID` in the `PLEX_PLAYERS` option (see the `/webhook/plex` endpoint for an example of how this is used).
+Plex players that are allowed to trigger events are verified by `UUID` in the `PLEX_PLAYERS` option (see the `VerifyPlexWebhook` middleware file for an example of how this is used).
 Plex media types allowed to trigger events are listed in the `PLEX_ALLOWED_MEDIA` setting.
 Both settings can be a single value or a comma separated list of values (e.g., `PLEX_ALLOWED_MEDIA="movie,show"`, or `PLEX_ALLOWED_MEDIA=artist`.)

-You can hack up the IFTTT and LIFX API wrappers as needed, they're located in the `/app/Services` directory and use the [Guzzle](https://github.com/guzzle/guzzle) client for requests.
+You can hack up the IFTTT and LIFX API wrappers as needed, they're located in the `app/Services` directory and use the [Guzzle](https://github.com/guzzle/guzzle) client for requests.

-Now open `public/index.php`, you'll see two routes:
+In the `routes/routes.php` you'll see the two endpoints:

 ```
-$app->post('/webhook/ifttt', function ($request, $response) {
+$app->post('/webhook/ifttt', function (Request $request, Response $response) {
     ...
 });

-$app->post('/webhook/plex', function ($request, $response) {
+$app->post('/webhook/plex', function (Request $request, Response $response) {
     ...
 });
 ```

 These routes handle the commands sent by Plex webhooks or IFTTT applets.
-The IFTTT commands are formed like this:
+The IFTTT commands must be structured like this in order to pass schema validation (see the IFTTT middleware):

 ```
 {